yeslogic/prince-docs/docs/server-integration.md

 docker run --rm -it -v /path/on/host/license.dat:/usr/lib/prince/license/license.dat yeslogic/prince
 ```

-If, however, you want to run a specific Prince version, rather than the latest, you need to add the version tag to the docker commands:
+If, however, you want to run a specific Prince version, rather than the latest, you need to add the version tag to the command:

 ```
 docker run --rm -it yeslogic/prince:13.1